Introduction to Animated Molecular Orbitals

 Use the examples below to understand how these animations work and how they can help to understand reactions in more depth.

-Pages with these Animated Molecular Orbitals will have a button underneath the viewer.
-Please be patient, they may take a few seconds to load.
+Pages with these Animated Molecular Orbtials will have a button underneath the viewer like so.

 Use the "Larger View" button to open a new window where you can control the animation.

-Use your scroll wheel to enlarge and shrink the models, right clicking the mouse (Control-click MacOS) over the resizeable JSmol screen will give additional options and features that can be explored.
+Use your scroll wheel to enlarge and shrink the models, right clicking the mouse (Control-click MacOS) over the resizeable Jmol screen will give additional options and features that can be explored for the reaction.

 Example 2 - [1,5] Hydrogen Shift

-Two gallery pages have been created highlighting all the Animated Molecular Orbital Reactions created for ChemTube3D.
+Two pages have been created highlighting all the Animated Molecular Orbital Reactions created for ChemTube3D